ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Download and Stage the Data
 ============================

 The SRW App requires input files to run.
 These include static datasets, initial and boundary condition files, and model configuration files.
-On Level 1 and 2 systems, the data required to run SRW App tests are already available, as long as the ``--bind`` command in :numref:`Step %s <BuildC>` included the directory with the data.
-For Level 3 and 4 systems, the data must be added.
-Detailed instructions on how to add the data can be found in the :numref:`Section %s <DownloadingStagingInput>`. :numref:`Sections %s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.
+On Level 1 systems, the data required to run SRW App tests are already available, as long as the ``--bind`` command in :numref:`Step %s <BuildC>` included the directory with the input model data.
+For Level 2-4 systems, the data must be added manually by the user.
+Detailed instructions on how to add the data can be found in :numref:`Section %s <DownloadingStagingInput>`.
+Sections :numref:`%s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.

 .. _GenerateForecastC: